-Not satisfied with lackluster returns on your Google AdWords remarketing efforts?
-If so, then it might be time to take a look at some advanced strategies.
+Not satisfied with lackluster returns on your Google Ads remarketing efforts?
+If so, then it might be time to take a look at some advanced remarketing strategies.

 Fortunately, there are plenty of options to choose from.

 Even better: your competitors probably don’t know about them.

 In this article, I’ll go over some of the most effective strategies that will help you boost sales.

 - Use dynamic remarketing